-Amongst the artists in photography who have impressed and influenced Michael over the years are Bill Eglon Shaw, Ansel Adams, Joe Cornish, and of course, Frank Meadow Sutcliffe (Mike is now the curator of the Sutcliffe collection).
+Amongst the artists in photography who have impressed and influenced Michael over the years are his father Bill Eglon Shaw, Ansel Adams, Joe Cornish, and of course, Frank Meadow Sutcliffe (Mike is now the curator of the Sutcliffe collection).

 Although Michael uses 'Photoshop' for image processing, he prefers the minimum of manipulation and enhancement.
 Natural light and atmosphere are more important.
 However, the control over the final image is a great technical advantage.
 To make a photograph a 'picture', the requirements are the same as those for a good painting: light, atmosphere, composition ... and of course, subject matter.
 Patience and persistence can pay dividends.

 Back in the 'digital darkroom' technical creativity can take time.
 In general, the less alteration and manipulation the better, but taking time to crop the image,brighten or sharpen it, can make the world of difference.

 By using only the finest quality materials, life-time colourfastness is guaranteed.
 Giclee images are produced in a bespoke manner, in almost any size.
 Transferred onto canvas, Mike's photographs take on another dimension.

 As a continuation of a life-long interest in art,